-In general, the results of this survey emphasized the importance of family ties, circle of friends and economic and financial community support.
-According to the survey, the majority of respondents had strong social capital when it came to informal social relationships, their willingness to participate in taking care of common issues, and their trust in other members of the community.
+In general, the results of this survey emphasized the importance of family ties and economic and financial community support.
+Being part of a circle of friends or a community were important for safety and security.
+According to the survey, the majority of respondents had strong social capital when it comes to informal social relationships, their willingness to participate in taking care of common issues, and their trust in other members of the community.
 The survey showed that the respondents had good social relationships, since they could count on help from their circle of friends or relatives when needed and were able to open up about their personal issues (Kekki and Mankkinen, 2016: 68).
 In addition, the identification in one's own territory or area and the possibility to influence the place of residence increased the sense of security.
-In general, respondents felt that the safety of their own area was good for themselves and also for the children, and that they were capable of dealing with crises or risks in their area.
-The majority of respondents felt that they were able to influence their own personal issues and that each individual had a role to play in increasing the common sense of security (Kekki and Mankkinen, 2016: 68).
-Finally, the respondents perceived the Finnish society and themselves as quite resilient, capable of coping, adapting, recovering and developing despite of risks and crises.
-However, they did not consider serious pandemics, environmental disasters or problems with energy supply to be very likely (Kekki and Mankkinen, 2016).
-The newest survey carried out in year 2018 also confirms these results (Kekki, 2019).
+In general, respondents felt that the safety of their own area was good for themselves and also for the children, and that they were capable of dealing with crises or risk in their area.
+The majority of respondents felt that they were able to influence their own personal issues and that each individual has a role to play in increasing the common sense of security (Kekki and Mankkinen, 2016: 68).
+Finally, the respondents perceived the Finnish society and themselves as quite resilient, capable of coping, adapting, recovering and developing despite of threats or crises.
+They did not consider various threats, such as serious pandemics, environmental disasters or problems with energy supply to be, very likely, since it is difficult for both ordinary citizens and experts to identify, assess and anticipate threats in a globalized world (Kekki and Mankkinen, 2016).
+Citizens' basic security and trust in the authorities' ability to deal with various threats have not been weakened (Kekki and Mankkinen, 2016).
+The newest survey carried out in year 2018 also confirms this positive result (Kekki, 2019).